mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - unify causes of blocking
 - write a non-mutable runtimestate.
 That will require many changes to how checkpoints are listened to

-# planned / done checkpoint types
+# planned
 - field access - missing pushing field details to stack
 - missing inspecting stack to fill in monitor type
 - wait and notify
+- park / unpark
 - checkpoint location shouldn't be ambiguous

 # open questions
-- should we persist / serialize thread state / details with the checkpoint?
 - should we special case java.util.concurrent.Lock?
   - how about other concurrency 'primitives'?
-- how to deal with conditional Lock.tryLock
--